Kwaadpepper/Omen/README.md

 -   [ ] more global actions such as mass delete
 -   [ ] use thumbnails for images
 -   [ ] allow delete non empty dir, confirm delete non empty dirs
+-   [ ] more front end unit test with Dusk
+-   [ ] test functions with chromium
+-   [ ] extensive test on mobile
+-   [ ] make button reset filters